circlesland/CirclesLand.Pathfinder/readme.md

 # pathfinder2-updater

-The pathfinder2-updater is a service that queries the trust graph and balances from an index db and sends a binary dump of that data to the pathfinder2 instance whenever a new block is indexed.
+The pathfinder2-updater is a service that queries the Circles trust graph and balances from an index db and sends a binary dump of that data to the pathfinder2 instance whenever a new block is indexed.

 ![Sequence diagram](sequence.png "Sequence diagram")